#doitanyway, #freedom, #homeschoolingrealshit, Find A Way, parenting struggles

 Finding Time For Grace

 I decided in the last year that I’m not cooking dinner anymore.
 I decided this but I still felt guilty like I “should” cook dinner.
+I kept waiting and hoping for it to be enjoyable.

 I definitely had this unrealistic vision of sitting down together every night, saying grace, eating a balanced meal and connecting about the highs and lows of our day.
 Reality: we end up fighting•everyone sighs in disgust when I put the food down• kids are never hungry because I have to feed them a “pre-dinner” because they are ravenous after school.
 Then a “post” dinner -again conveniently before bedtime.
 I make them breakfast, lunch, & snacks.